SUNCAT-Center/catmap/docs/source/tutorials/creating_a_microkinetic_model.rst

 We might also be interested in the production rate of CO2 rather than the rates of elementary steps (it is trivial to see that they are equivalent here, but this is not always the case).
-If we want to analyze this we need to include the "production\_rate" in the outputs, re-run the model, and re-plot.
+If we want to analyze this we need to include the ":code:`production_rate`" in the outputs, re-run the model, and re-plot.

 .. code:: python